 DeQuervain’s Tenosynovitis happens when these tendons and the sheath become inflamed, which results in pain when you move your thumb.
 This injury is common in people who do repetitive movements with their hands, including gardening and playing golf.

-It’s also a common injury in parents of infants, because when they pick up their baby, parents typically separate their thumb away from the rest of their hand and put their hands under their child’s armpits.
+It’s also a common injury in parents of infants because when they pick up their baby, parents typically separate their thumb away from the rest of their hands and put their hands under their child’s armpits.

 3. Subungual Hematoma